 miles north of Hopewell.
 From Salem, turn left on Lafayette Hopewell

+Highway.
 Click here for a map and directions.
-We will be closing for the season
+Payment: Cash,

 - Green Vista Farms - blueberries

 22550 Magness Rd.